eshamaryam1/BSDSF23A008-OS-A01/REPORT.md

 - Setting `export LD_LIBRARY_PATH=./lib:$LD_LIBRARY_PATH` temporarily adds our lib directory to the search path

 This demonstrates that shared libraries must be installed in standard locations or their location must be specified.

+## Feature 5: Man Pages and Installation

+### 1. What is the purpose of the groff formatting language?

+**Answer:**
+Groff (GNU troff) is a typesetting system used for formatting man pages.
+It provides:
+- Simple markup language for documentation
+- Consistent formatting across different systems
+- Support for various output formats (text, PDF, HTML)
+- Standard sections like NAME, SYNOPSIS, DESCRIPTION

+### 2. Why are man pages typically gzipped during installation?

+**Answer:**
+Man pages are gzipped to:
+- Save disk space (compression reduces file size)
+- Speed up man page searches and loading
+- Follow Linux/Unix conventions and standards
+- Maintain compatibility with the man-db system

+### 3. What does the install target in the Makefile do?

+**Answer:**
+The install target:
+- Copies the executable to `/usr/local/bin/`
+- Copies and compresses man pages to `/usr/local/share/man/`
+- Sets appropriate file permissions (755 for binaries, 644 for docs)
+- Makes the program available system-wide
+- Enables `man` command access to documentation